-Escapement follows three separate but intertwining story-lines of Paulina (a village girl with great powers), AL- Wazir (a british aerostat officer) and Childress (a librarian turned secret order diplomat).
-They make their way either by foot, airship or by boat across strange version of Earth.
+Escapement follows three separate but intertwining story-lines of Paulina (a village girl with great tele-mechanical powers), AL-Wazir (a british aerostat officer) and Childress (a librarian turned secret order diplomat).
+These characters make their way by foot, airship or by boat across strange alternate version of Earth.
 An Earth where a giant 100 mile thick wall divides the northern and southern hemispheres and the moon and planets travel along visible clockwork tracks.

 What’s Good About the Story